Daenks/raspberry-noaa-v2/docs/troubleshooting.md

 search is likely your next best bet.

-If you just want to hear from the pi itself you can plug in headphones to the pi and enter:
+If you just want to hear from the daenks itself you can plug in headphones to the daenks and enter:

 ```rtl_fm -f 97.3e6 -M wbfm -s 200000 -r 48000 - | aplay -r 48000 -f S16_LE```